cyverse-austria/ansible-k8s/README.md

 ### iptables-config.yml

-This playbook installs iptables on all k8s-computers and configure it.
+This playbook install iptables and apply the rules on all nodes related to kubernetes cluster `k8s`.
-Due to some automatic iptable-rules installation by kubelet/containerd firewalld should not be used in parallel.
+Due to some automatic iptable-rules installation by kubelet/containerd **firewalld** should not be used in parallel.

 ```bash
 ansible-playbook -i inventory/ --user=<sudo-user> --become ./iptables-config.yml